calvinc903/calvinc903/README.md

 ### About Me! 👋
-Junior @ Georgia Institute of Technology 🐝
+Georgia Institute of Technology 2025 🐝
 Major: Computer Science 💻

 <!--